billthefighter/django-admin-magic/README.md

 ## Usage

-Once installed and configured, the library will automatically register all the models in the specified app with the admin site.
+Once installed and configured, the library will automatically register all the models in the specified app(s) with the admin site.

 ### Customizing the Admin